mj-felix/track-my-warranties/README.md

 ```

 For more information about Google reCAPTCHA see [the official Google reCAPTCHA developer's guide](https://developers.google.com/recaptcha/intro) or [create new reCAPTCHA](https://www.google.com/recaptcha/admin/create) - choose reCAPTCHA v2: "I'm not a robot" Checkbox and add `localhost` to Domains.

-## Scheduled Email Notifications

-Application sends automatic email notifications 1 week, 4 weeks and 12 weeks before the expiry date of the warranty.

-In order to trigger these notifications in development environment run `npm run notifications` (after `npm run updev`).

-In production environment, the application uses free [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) plugin, which proved to be sufficient in terms of offered functionality.

-## Code Formatting

-JavaScript code can be formatted using `npm run format` (after `npm run updev`).

-Embedded JavaScript (EJS) code can be checked using `npm run check-ejs` (after `npm run updev`).
-Any discovered errors will have to be fixed manually.

 ## Contact